csc301-2024-s/13-Engineers-Without-Borders/README.md

 ```

 On Windows at least, the path to the tool is "C:/Program Files/Unity/Hub/Editor/2022.3.18f1/Editor/Data/Tools/UnityYAMLMerge.exe"

+UML diagrams can be edited using Violet UML Editor (https://sourceforge.net/projects/violet/).

 ## Deployment and Github Workflow
 ​TBD throughout development of the project.